|NLP ARTICLE MENU|

 If you want to learn how to set goals in such a way that you have a higher probability of achieving them then read the article on the Present State to Desired Outcome Model.

-If you are looking for an NLP Coach on the Gold Coast or on Skype then contact me – Abby Eagle - using the contact form - top left of this page.
+If you are looking for an NLP Coach on the Gold Coast or on Skype then contact me – Abby Eagle - using the contact form - top right of this page.

 |The secret of high achievers|